chelahmy/harubi/docs/preset.md

 ***$preset_func***

-The preset function with the following prototype:
+The preset function to be injected.
+It must be in the form of the following prototype:
 ```php
 mixed preset_func(string $model, string $action, array &$ctrl_args)
 ```